simonfuture2/LottoRaffle/README.md

 ### About

-Dapp University Simple Blockchain Raffle Ticket Lottery Decentralized Application to run raffles that makes use of Verifiable Random Function (VRF) from Chainlink for reliable fair random numbers.
-A single ticket is chosen as the winner and receives all the funds in the pool at the end of the raffle/lottery.
+PSB Advanced Technology: FutureSELF Lotto Raffle, Dapp (decentralized application) to run raffles that makes use of Verifiable Random Function (VRF) from Chainlink for reliable fair random numbers.
+Winner is chose by a single ticket, and all the funds in the pool of the raffle is then awarded to the ticker holder.

-Anyone who has been a particiapant in lottery can be able to complete the raffle for a fee, so winner can be paid and raffle resets to allo new one to start play; this avoids the need to have an admin which can be a central point of failure, control, abuse, censorship, manipulation etc. Deployer can earn a percentage fee from the dapp as long as it runs.Blockchain Lotteries ensure fairness, transparency, censorship resistance and more.
+To make sure that this meets decentralization "requirements" it is setup where all participants of the raffle is able to pay by covering the fee.
+The raffle will reset after a winner is paid out, therefore, generating the start to a new game.
+This helps to avoid anyone being an admin or central point of contact, control, failure, abuse, and manipulation.
+As long as the Dapp runs, the deployer can earn a % fee.
+This setup will allow for lotto raffle transparency, fairness and consistency.

-Project is for learning and exploration purposes so better UI, and or logic can be created or extended.
+Project UI needs to be worked on and completed before submission.

 [Read more about getting random number from Chainlink here](https://docs.chain.link/docs/get-a-random-number/)